The Legend of Zelda LCD games: Game & Watch: The Legend of Zelda

 Nintendo released the limited edition Game & Watch: The Legend of Zelda unit in 2021 as part of their celebrations of the franchise's 35th anniversary.
-This unit featured a full-color pixel screen unlike prior Game & Watch systems.
-It came with four games, including fully playable NES/Famicom versions of both the Japanese and international variants of The Legend of Zelda and Zelda II: The Adventure of Link, the Game Boy version of Link's Awakening in various languages, and a new Zelda-themed variant of Vermin in which the original character's head has been replaced with that of Link.
+This unit features a full-color pixel screen unlike prior Game & Watch systems.
+It comes with four games, including fully playable NES/Famicom versions of both the Japanese and international variants of The Legend of Zelda and Zelda II: The Adventure of Link, the Game Boy version of Link's Awakening in various languages, and a new Zelda-themed variant of Vermin in which the original character's head has been replaced with that of Link.
 It is unrelated to Game & Watch: Zelda, and contains none of that game's content.

 The size and shape of the external hardware is similar to the original Game & Watch Wide Screen series, but with the addition of a cross-shaped D-pad like the one featured in the Game & Watch: Zelda.
 This unit was released on November 12, 2021.
 The Game & Watch has a similar concept to the Game & Watch: Super Mario Bros., but it instead has four games and unlike the Mario one, it has a timer in addition to the clock feature, a hidden game difficulty for the Game and Watch Game, and it bears an emblem on the back of the handheld in the shape of the Triforce, which lights up when powered on.

+The game is powered by a STM32H7B0VBT6 microcontroller, which includes an ARM Cortex-M7 core.